welpo/RAVPower-FileHub-SD-Backup/README.md

 * Make sure you give the Filehub enough time - even though it's reasonably fast, it can take hours for a full 32gig card
 * Always turn off the FileHub before unplugging the drives and SD cards
-* Get yourself a small puch to store the Filehub, the drives, the USB-Hub and the cables - I use an old toilet bag.
+* Get yourself a small pouch/box/case to store the Filehub, the drives, the USB-Hub and the cables.
+I use a Pelican 1060 case where I also store other photo-travelling stuff (spare batteries, USB charger for the batteries, SD cards…)

 #### Fixing timestamps of your backups